 For example, when I lived in Boston, I was a member of a private men’s group.
 We had maybe 100 members, a private message board, and would get together a couple times a month.

 As with any internet forum, dozen-page long arguments would erupt over inane subjects such as who should pay for dates or which government policies were causing economic problems.
 Sometimes these arguments would escalate to name-calling and insults, and even in some cases, people threatening to leave the group entirely because of the amount of “disrespect” that would get lobbed around.

 Yet, inevitably, at the next meeting we’d all end up in some restaurant sharing beers and laughs as if nothing happened.
 If the topic of the argument did arise in person, people would shrug it off and say it was no big deal.
 Or in some cases, they’d resolve the disagreement within minutes of speaking face-to-face.

-And you may thinking, “Well, duh, these are groups of men.”
-Well, in that case, I invite you to spend an afternoon on some popular feminist (and apparently motherhood) websites and prepare to watch the accusations of fascist rape-apologist and traumatizing child-abuser fly.
+If you think this problem is unique to groups of men, I invite you to spend an afternoon on some popular feminist (and apparently motherhood) websites and prepare to watch the accusations of fascist rape-apologist and traumatizing child-abuser fly.

 For whatever reason, the internet tends to bring out everyone’s inner asshole.

 I think everybody has had the experience of that almost blinding rage you get at reading something someone else wrote on your computer screen as you hit “Reply” and start typing furiously in response.
 It sucks.
 But there’s also something addictive about it.
 You can’t turn away.
 You can’t stop.
 And inevitably, that furious response you write — you click “Send” and beam with pride as you read it over again, you got them — that same response you’re so proud of is read by the other person and just creates another bout of blinding rage in them as and they begin to furiously type back at you.